So I was very impatient to experience it and to bring you my Soho Farmhouse review!

 However, the girls and Mademoiselle in particular absolutely loved it.
 The sense of freedom they have riding around the cabins on their bike, going to the cinema when they wanted, to the pool where we would meet them was quite special.
 For the parents, it’s great to know that you have a safe place for them to enjoy that.

 I’m very grateful to my friend for having booked us there.
 So my advice to you is that if you want to check it out, really become a member or find a friend who can invite you and you will have to plan even with a friend.
-You will have to plan in advance.
 We booked about six months in advance.

 If you can’t get into Soho Farmhouse, there are plenty of other nice hotels around in the Cotswolds!